Elias Díaz Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.48).
+- The Diamondbacks have a 4.49 team ERA that ranks 22nd among all league pitching staffs.

-- The Diamondbacks are sending Nelson (1-2) out to make his 11th start of the season.
-He is 1-2 with a 5.02 ERA and 36 strikeouts through 52 2/3 innings pitched.
+- Gallen gets the start for the Diamondbacks, his 12th of the season.
+He is 6-2 with a 2.97 ERA and 75 strikeouts in 66 2/3 innings pitched.

-- In his most recent time out on Tuesday against the Philadelphia Phillies, the righty went six innings, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Wednesday, the right-hander tossed 5 2/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.

-- The 25-year-old has a 5.02 ERA and 6.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.